lindenb/jvarkit/docs/RegenieBedAnnot.md

     --version
       print version and exit
     -f
-      comma separated of Allele frequencies , I will use the highest to discard frequent variants.
+      comma separated of Allele frequencies , This program will use the highest freq to discard frequent variants.
       Default: 0.01
     -o
       Output file.
 Optional .
 Default: stdout